hennasingh/MoviesAppWithRealm/README.md

-# Popular Movies Stage 2
+# Popular Movies

-This is project 3rd of Android Developer Nanodegree by Udacity
+Refactoring project 3rd of Android Developer Nanodegree by Udacity to use Realm Local Database

 - Popular, Top-Rated, Upcoming or favorites Movies are displayed in a grid view.
 - Detail page is displayed with poster, title, rating, release date, overview and more.